backdrop-contrib/githubapi/README.md

     $settings['githubapi_client_id'] = 'YOUR_APP_CLIENT_ID';
     ```
     When client_id or client_secret stored via settings.php , you are not able to edit it on settings page.

+  - setup private filesystem path.
+We are caching each GET request to GithubAPI for AGE provided by answer.

   - Now you need to provide token to your github Application, and there is two way:
     - Just click "Authorize an Application" on admin/config/system/githubapi/settings page and grant access to your account token.